A Tapestry of Love: Echoes of Loss, Voices of Hope

 The Quilt panels will be on display from 9 AM to 6 PM at Revolve Gallery on Riverside Drive from December 1st through December 13th.
 The display is free to the public, with any donations received supporting the mission and work of Western North Carolina AIDS Project.

 Throughout the ongoing AIDS crisis, more than 700,000 lives have been lost in this country to HIV/AIDS.
-Today, HIV is on the rise, particularly among young people, communities of color, and in the Southern United States.
-Quilt displays are used to raise greater awareness about the story of AIDS, and prevention, treatments, and resources available within the community.
+Today, the HIV epidemic has shifted, disproportionately impacting Black and Hispanic/Latino communities, and the Southern United States.
+Quilt displays offer opportunities to raise awareness about the advances in HIV treatment and prevention medications, including PrEP–medications that could bring us to the end of the HIV epidemic.

 “The issues our nation faces today- social injustice, health inequity, stigma, bigotry, and fear - are the same issues faced throughout four decades of the AIDS pandemic,” says John Cunningham, CEO of the National AIDS Memorial.
 “The Quilt is a powerful teaching tool that shares the story of HIV/AIDS, the lives lost, and the hope, healing, activism and remembrance that it inspires.”